mdavids/rfc/content/draft-davids-forsalereg-19.md

 There is also a risk that this method will be abused as a marketing tool, or to lure individuals into visiting certain sites or making contact by other means, without there being any intention to actually sell the domain name.

-Domain holders may advertise artificially low prices and processors that present "fval=" data to users **SHOULD** display appropriate disclaimers (e.g., "Price indicative only - verify with seller").
+Domain name holders may advertise artificially low prices and processors that present "fval=" data to users **SHOULD** display appropriate disclaimers (e.g., "Price indicative only - verify with seller").
 Automated systems **SHOULD NOT** make purchase commitments based solely on advertised prices without human verification.